fairscape/fairscape-cli/docs/index.md

 ## Features

-The fairscape-cli provides a command line interface that allows the client side remote teams to create:
+fairscape-cli provides a Command Line Interface (CLI) that allows the client side remote teams to create:

 * [RO-Crate](https://www.researchobject.org/ro-crate/) - a light-weight approach to packaging research data with their metadata.
 The CLI allows users to:
     * Add digital objects to an RO-Crate